FIRST-e4usa/FTC-Romi-Docs/index.rst

    :scale: 50 %
    :alt: Romi Robot

+This video demonstrates the functionality of the FTC Romi app:

+.. youtube:: QtsjNljFKj4

 To get started with setting up FTC Romi, follow the guides below:

 .. toctree::